 For example, ‘Big Idea’ could be to create some innovative product or to make a positive difference in the lives of others or to create a brilliant symphony.

 Some trigger questions can help you to find your ‘Big Idea’:

-People with high self belief are more likely to tackle larger and challenging goals, try harder, plan better, are more persistent and recover faster from failures and set-backs.
-You can develop self belief by modeling others who are similar to you and have succeeded.
+People with high self-belief are more likely to tackle larger and challenging goals, try harder, plan better, are more persistent and recover faster from failures and setbacks.
+You can develop self-belief by modelling others who are similar to you and have succeeded.
 Often other people who you respect can boost your confidence by encouraging you and telling you that you have what it takes to succeed, thus motivating you to live up to the mark.